 After a two-year campaign, they had pressured lawmakers into ending a fisheries management policy that was forcing fishermen to dump dead fish overboard when their catch breached their European Union quotas.

 But three years later, sustainable fishing campaigners say national EU governments are ignoring the requirements of the reforms.

 British celebrity chef Hugh Fearnley-Whittingsall set out to reform EU fishing policy after seeing its impacts

-issued today by the European Commission on fishing opportunities for the coming years suggests that although a new ban on discarding fish is being enforced by national fishing authorities, governments are ignoring requirements to stop setting politically determined maximum catch levels and instead listen to scientific advice.
+An annual report issued today by the European Commission on fishing opportunities for the coming years suggests that although a new ban on discarding fish is being enforced by national fishing authorities, governments are ignoring requirements to stop setting politically determined maximum catch levels and instead listen to scientific advice.

 "The reform agreed in 2013 said fish quotas should be set at maximum sustainable yield [MSY, the scientifically-determined healthy level of a population] by 2015, if possible, or 2020 at the latest," says Liane Veitch, a scientist with campaign group ClientEarth.
 "Well it is possible, in almost every stock.
 But the national governments are delaying and delaying."